cameron-michie/ably-nextjs-chat-with-ui-kits/README.md

    - Get a free API key from https://ably.com/signup
    - Replace the value in `.env.local` with your actual Ably API key:
      ```
-     NEXT_PUBLIC_ABLY_API_KEY=your-actual-ably-api-key
+     ABLY_API_KEY=your-actual-ably-api-key
      ```
-   - The demo key provided will not work for real connections
+   - The API key is now used server-side only for token generation (more secure)

 3. Run the development server:
 ```bash